Broiled Salmon with Sesame Maple Glaze

 - 1 teaspoon toasted sesame oil

-- 2 Tablespoons soy sauce/tamari
+- 2 Tablespoons soy sauce or tamari, gluten free if needed

 - pinch dry ground ginger